miteshantala/ContactApp/README.md

 Featurs:
--3 tier architecture, so Business and Database can use with different UI eg windows or WCF etc -Error and message log (Fectory pattern)
+-3 tier architecture, so Business and Database can use with different UI eg windows or WCF etc -Error and message log (Fectory pattern) can log the error and message in Database or File system (config setting not implemeted)
+-Database can easyly replace, not need to modify Business classes